Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Preheat oven to 320°F. Line two baking tins with parchment paper.

-- In a large mixing bowl, using an electric mixer at high speed, beat the egg whites until soft peaks form.4 egg whites
+- In a large mixing bowl, using an electric mixer at high speed, beat the egg whites until soft peaks form.
+You can also use a stand mixer with a whisk attachment.4 egg whites

 - Pipe the meringue onto the prepared tins.
-First pipe a small circle and then pipe on top of it, around the edges, in order to form a well.
+First pipe a small circle about 1.5-2" in diameter and then pipe rings on top of it, around the edges, in order to form a well.

 Mascarpone Filling